GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 # GEOS Components

 The core C++17 infrastructure provides common computer science capabilities typically required for solving differential equations using a spatially discrete method.
-The components of the infrastructure provided by GEOS include a data hierarchy, a discrete mesh data structure, a mesh based MPI communications interface, degree-of-freedom management, IO services, and a physics package interface.
+The components of the infrastructure provided by GEOS include a data hierarchy, a discrete mesh data structure, a mesh-based MPI communications interface, degree-of-freedom management, IO services, and a physics package interface.

 By design, GEOS is intended to be a generic multi-physics simulation platform.
 The physics package interface in GEOS is intended to encapsulate the development of numerical methods applied to the solution of governing equations relevant to a problem.